nbrockington/vnn/README.md

 # Known bugs
 -- Has only been tested on OS X (MacBook Pro)

--- On older OX S systems, such as Mojave 10.14.6 and earlier, when using Octave with GNUPLOT qt, 3D scatter plot background is black by default and must be changed to white manually by user at the start of the backpropagation learning process to improve
+-- On older OS X systems, such as Mojave 10.14.6 and earlier, when using Octave with GNUPLOT qt, 3D scatter plot background is black by default and must be changed to white manually by user at the start of the backpropagation learning process to improve